What are the Requirements of Muscle Growth?

 How does muscle growth occur?

-If we are trying to bulk up, it’s important to understand how muscle growth occurs in general.
+If we try to bulk up, it’s important to understand how muscle growth occurs in general.

 When resistance training is performed, the muscles experience small tears by moving them through a range of motions under load.
 These tears are then repaired and built upon, using amino acids (protein) as building blocks.